kmkokie/CleanDataWeek4/README.md

 4. Appropriately labels the data set with descriptive variable names.
 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-SCRIPT OVERVIEW
-The script performs the following setps to achieve the assignment goals:
-1. Download source zip file
-2. Unzip file
-3. Load required files
-4. Build test and training sets
-5. Define informative column names
-6. Merge test and training sets
-7. Create subset with mean and std columns
-8. Merge activity labels to add meaninful activity names to data set
-9. Tidy data by grouping data by activityID and subjectId
-10. Calculate mean for mean and std measurements
-11. Order data set by activityID and subjectId
-12. Print tidy data to file

 DATA TO BE USED

 Data to be used in this project is data collected from the accelerometers from the Samsung Galaxy S smartphone.